-Maharashtra IPS officer Rahman who quit over CAB and applied for VRS on August 1
+Maharashtra IPS officer Rahman who quit over CAB, applied for VRS on August 1

-New Delhi, Dec 12: The Maharashtra cadre IPS officer, Abdur Rahman who quit citing the Citizenship (Amendment) Bill had in fact submitted an application on August 1 2019 seeking voluntary retirement.
+New Delhi, Dec 12: The Maharashtra cadre IPS officer, Abdur Rahman who quit citing the Citizenship (Amendment) Bill had, in fact, submitted an application on August 1, 2019, seeking voluntary retirement.

 The same had been recommended to the MHA, but on October 25, the said application was not accepted.
-He says that it is his firm belief that in most likelihood, the voluntary retirement would be granted to me if facts and circumstances of my application will be appreciated by the learned Tribunal.
+He says that it is his firm belief that in most likelihood, the voluntary retirement would be granted to me if the facts and circumstances of my application will be appreciated by the learned Tribunal.

 Maharashtra IPS officer quits, terming CAB communal and unconstitutional